Josephson quantum spin thermodynamics: Results

 \subsubsection{Condition for optimality}

-Further we find in Fig.~4 that, at $k_{B}T_{R}=0.6\Delta$, both $W$ and $\eta$ are maximum.
-Thus, for spin-flip probability, $p=1$, $J=0.1$, $\varphi_{f}=\pi$, $k_{B}T_{L}=0.01\Delta$ and $k_{B}T_{R}=0.6\Delta$ both work done and efficiency of our Josephson quantum heat engine are larger and therefore this regime is an optimal operating range of our Josephson quantum heat engine.
-This condition of optimality for our case is contrasted with that in Ref.~\cite{bsc}.
-In Ref.~\cite{bsc}, parity-conserving heat engine operates in an optimal operating range at $\varphi_{f}=2\pi$, while non-parity-conserving heat engine works in an optimal operating range at $\varphi_{f}=\pi$.
+Further we find in Fig.~7 that, at {$k_{B}T_{R}=0.32\Delta$}, both $W$ and $\eta$ are maximum.
+Thus, for spin-flip probability, $p=1$, $J=0.1$, $\varphi_{f}=\pi$, $k_{B}T_{L}=0.01\Delta$ and {$k_{B}T_{R}=0.32\Delta$} both work done and efficiency of our Josephson quantum heat engine are larger and therefore this regime is an optimal operating range of our Josephson quantum heat engine. {Please note that in Fig.~7 we consider the upper limit of reservoir temperatures is $3.7$K, which is much smaller than the superconducting critical temperature $T_{c}$ so that the superconducting gap $\Delta$ is not affected by temperature.
+Therefore, we can not make any comment what will happen at higher temperatures.} This condition of optimality for our case is contrasted with that in Ref.~\cite{bsc}.
+In Ref.~\cite{bsc}, parity-conserving heat engine operates in an optimal operating point at $\varphi_{f}=2\pi$, while non-parity-conserving heat engine works in an optimal operating point at $\varphi_{f}=\pi$.